edgehog-device-manager/edgehog/doc/pages/user/core_concepts.md

 functionality but using different Hardware Types will belong to two different System Models.
 This makes it so that the System Model is the fundamental identifier when it comes to software updates.

-A System Model has one or more System Model Part Numbers asociated with it, allowing to track newer versions of a product which do not change its main functionality.
+A System Model has one or more System Model Part Numbers associated with it, allowing to track newer versions of a product which do not change its main functionality.
 Usually (but not necessarily) the System Model's Part Number is delivered along with the device, or on the box containing it.